-DISCLAIMER: Let me just start by saying I think "Digital Nomad" is perhaps the gayest term on the Internet.
+DISCLAIMER: Let me just start by saying I think "Digital Nomad" is perhaps the lamest term on the Internet.
 I don't identify as one.
-In fact, I'd much prefer to be labelled a faggot than a digital nomad.
+In fact, I'd much prefer to be labelled any number of horrible names rather than a digital nomad.

 ...But alas, in reality it's probably the easiest way to describe my lifestyle, so I will be using the word in this article.